 |Android Tablets||Fire Tablets|

 There’s a reason we named Dish Network’s Sling TV app our Best of Show at CES 2015.
 The Internet TV service has the potential to change the television industry forever, essentially offering up a-la-carte programming with the recent addition of HBO.
 There is one caveat, however, in that you must subscribe to Sling TV’s core package ($20) before you can add the optional HBO channel for an additional $15.
 The core package, appropriately dubbed the “Best of Live TV,” will also grant you access to ESPN, AMC, ABC Family, and TBS channels, among a host of others.

 If you do decide to pony up the necessary $35 for the core offering and HBO, you’ll be able to access the same wealth of content you would if you decided to opt for HBO Go or HBO Now instead.
 You’ll have unrestrained access to all of network’s premium programming, from its award-winning documentaries to past seasons of Game of Thrones, directly within the Sling TV app.
-Moreover, unlike HBO Now, the Sling TV app is available across a wide range of devices (outlined below).
+Moreover, the Sling TV app is available across a wide range of devices (outlined below).
 It’s definitely one of the more expensive ways to go, but it does guarantee you’ll have immediate access new Game of Thrones episodes as they air in addition to a plethora of desirable channels.
 And did we mention Sling TV allows you to stream HBO on up to three devices simultaneously?
 Well it does, even if Sling TV typically enforces a single-stream limit.

 |Apple iPad||Xbox One|

 |Apple iPod Touch||Amazon Fire TV|